 Here is a list of all the postings Dave Cooper 6 has made in our forums.
 Click on a thread name to jump to the thread.

-Hello Phillip and welcome to the forum.
+Hi George and welcome to the forum.

 Cheers for now,

 Some experiments with mast, bowsprit and boom positioning.
 The bowsprit will be shorter (over the hull), the mast taller and the boom longer (just overhanging the stern).
 All spars likely to be hardwood dowel - not really decided on the wood type yet but, open to ideas ?

 |Thread: Help with Project for School Children|

 As the various projects will be tested outdoors (pond at the back of the school), how about including a class for "Sail Power" ?

 This brings in (STEM) aerodynamics as well as hydrodynamics.....let the kids decide !
 The air is rarely completely stationary outside and sails could be made and chosen to suit the prevailing conditions.

 The sails themselves could be made from waterproof paper eg grease-proof /parchment kitchen paper at very low cost.
 Masts can be made from a simple wooden dowel.

 Points /Marks could be awarded for stability, speed, reaching the opposite bank etc along with other forms of propulsion.
 Perhaps a 'K' factor could be used for 'Light Airs' to make it more even !